-Hours of Operation: Tuesday - Friday 7:30 a.m. - 3:30 p.m.
+Hours of Operation: Monday - Friday 7:30 a.m. - 3:30 p.m.
+(Lunch: 12:15 p.m. - 12:45 p.m.)

 The efforts of the Guidance Department are directed toward encouraging Northside students to develop self-knowledge and self-discipline and to define and attain their educational and vocational goals to the highest degree consistent with their abilities.
 Northside's multifaceted approach with counselors, advisors and classroom teachers providing information and guidance, play an important role in the total educational process.
 Parents, students and faculty are invited to make use of this service.
 Students and parents are encouraged to seek the assistance of the guidance department for scholarship information, financial aid, college applications, problems in the classroom or academic advice.
 Parents should contact the guidance department 48 hours in advance to schedule conferences with teachers or staff.
-Parent teacher conferences are available for schedule from 7:30-8:00 AM Tuesday-Friday.
+Parent teacher conferences are available for schedule from 7:30-8:00 AM Monday-Friday.